metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

 # EXAMPLE 3

 Consider a situation where you want to grep for strings from non-header lines.
-For example, you may want to search for images from the `docker image ls` command, but leave the header line.
+For example, you may want to search for Docker image names from the `docker image ls` command, but leave the header line.
 You can do it by following command.

     greple -Mtee grep perl -- -Mline -L 2: --discrete --all

 Option `-Mline -L 2:` retrieves the second to last lines and sends them to the `grep perl` command.
-Option `--discrete` is required, but this is called only once, so there is no performance drawback.
+The option --discrete is required because the number of lines of input and output changes, but since the command is only executed once, there is no performance drawback.

-In this case, `teip -l 2- -- grep` produces error because the number of lines in the output is less than input.
-However, result is quite satisfactory :)
+If you try to do the same thing with the **teip** command, `teip -l 2- -- grep` will give an error because the number of output lines is less than the number of input lines.
+However, there is no problem with the result obtained.

 # INSTALL